Cwarcup/personal-blog/data/blog/Data-Structures/singly-linked-lists.md

 ## for..of Loop - List Traversal through ForEach

-Linked list should be compatible as the subject of a 'for...of' loop
+Linked list should be compatible as the subject of a 'for...of' loop.

 example: